Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

 MS17-010 is a critical vulnerability in the Microsoft SMBv1 protocol that allows unauthenticated attackers to execute arbitrary code remotely by sending specially crafted SMB packets to the target system.

-Because SMB services are commonly exposed within enterprise environments, this vulnerability became extremely dangerous and was later weaponized by the **WannaCry** ransomware campaign in 2017.
+Because SMB services are commonly exposed within enterprise environments, this vulnerability became highly impactful and was later weaponized by the **WannaCry** ransomware campaign in 2017.

 The scan identified the following vulnerable service: